ZEN-universe/ZEN-garden/docs/files/developer_guide/adding_param_variable_constraint.rst

     You can add multiple constraints in the same rule, for example ``constraint_availability_import`` and ``constraint_availability_export`` in
-    ``rules.constraint_availability_import_export()``.
+    :py:meth:`CarrierRules.constraint_availability_import_export <zen_garden.elements.carrier_rules.CarrierRules.constraint_availability_import_export>`.
     The rule of thumb is to add all constraints that are related to the same topic in the same rule to reuse the code and avoid duplication.
-If the constraints are too different, it is better to create a new rule.
+If the constraints are too different, it is better to create a new constraint method.